Amitosis: Examples

 An example of amitosis particularly suited to the formation of multiple differentiated nuclei in a reasonably short period of time has been shown to occur during the differentiation of fluid-enclosing hemispheres called domes from adherent Ishikawa endometrial monolayer cells during an approximately 20-hour period.
-During the initial stages of differentiation, particularly within the first 6 hours, aggregates of nuclei from monolayer syncytia undergo a unique process where they become enveloped in mitochondrial membranes.
-These resulting structures, known as mitonucleons, experience an elevation due to the formation of vacuoles around them.
-This phenomenon indicates a distinct cellular organization and differentiation process, highlighting the complex interactions between cellular structures during development.
+Aggregates of nuclei from monolayer syncytia become enveloped in mitochondrial membranes, forming structures (mitonucleons) that become elevated as a result of vacuole formation during the initial 6 hours of differentiation.
 In other systems, such changes accompany apoptosis, but not in differentiating Ishikawa cells, where the processes appear to accompany changes in DNA essential for the newly created, differentiated dome cells.
 Finally, the chromatin filaments emerging from these processes form a mass from which dozens of dome nuclei are amitotically generated over approximately 3 hours with the apparent involvement of nuclear envelope-limited sheets.

 In development

 Examination of fetal guts during development (5 to 7 weeks), colonic adenomas, and adenocarcinomas has revealed nuclei that appear as hollow bells encased in tubular syncytia.
 These structures can either divide symmetrically by an amitotic nuclear fission process, forming new "bells", or undergo fission asymmetrically, resulting in one of seven other nuclear morphotypes, five of which appear to be specific to development since they are rarely observed in adult organisms.

 The current body of literature suggests that amitosis may be involved in cellular development in humans, likely during the fetal and embryonic phases of development when the majority of these cells are produced.

 When the intestinal stem cells (ISCs) in fruit flies' guts are seriously reduced, they use amitosis to repair the damage.
 Cells in another part of the gut, called enterocytes, reduce the number of chromosomes without going through the normal division process.
 This helps replace the lost ISCs, keeping the gut functioning properly.